stefanobaghino/wordle-solver/README.md

 And voila: "tiger" is indeed the correct answer.

+If you want to preserve the dictionary but start over, invoke the `reset` method.

 #### How it works

 Until we have five matching letters that we can use to make an educated guess, we make a few exploratory guesses, aimed